-Location Park City, Utah (Headquartered in Los Angeles, California) Website https://slamdance.com/ Mission The Slamdance Film Festival is a showcase for raw and innovative filmmaking that lives and bleeds by its mantra: By Filmmakers, For Filmmakers.
-Number of staff 19
+Park City, Utah (Headquartered in Los Angeles, California) https://slamdance.com/ The Slamdance Film Festival is a showcase for raw and innovative filmmaking that lives and bleeds by its mantra: By Filmmakers, For Filmmakers.
+19

 The UnStoppable program (piloted in 2021) is a particular highlight for the Slamdance festival.
 The festival functions by democratic decision-making and they quickly noticed that, while they had disabled artists and creators participating in the festival, they didn't have enough disabled artists and creators around the decision-making table.